 - Where we use certain service providers, we may use specific contracts approved by the European Commission, which give personal data the same protection it has in Europe.

-Please contact us, if you want further information on the specific mechanism used by us, when transferring your personal data out of the EEA (contact details are shown in Section 1 above).
+Please contact us, if you want further information on the specific mechanism used by us, when transferring your personal data out of the UK or EEA (contact details are shown in Section 1 above).

 We have put in place procedures to deal with any suspected personal data breach, and we will notify you and any applicable supervisory authority, of a personal data breach, where we are legally required to do so.

 How long will you use my personal data for?

 We will only retain your personal data for as long as necessary, to fulfil the purposes which we collected it for, including for the purposes of satisfying any legal, accounting, or reporting requirements.

 To determine the appropriate retention period for personal data, we consider the amount, nature, and sensitivity of the personal data, the potential risk of harm from unauthorised use or disclosure of your personal data, the purposes for which we process your personal data, and whether we can achieve those purposes through other means, and the applicable legal requirements.

 We keep your personal data in accordance with the following retention arrangements (unless we state otherwise), notwithstanding the categorisation of data in Section 2 above as different categories of data may need to be retained for different purposes or periods of time:

 - Business Contact data for 1 year following the ceasing of the relationship with the respective Business Contact (or 6 years if required in respect of any prospective legal claims or financial accounting or tax reasons; and 12 years in respect of any contractual matters undertaken by deed).